idor980/Threat-Intelligence-Dashboard/README.md

 **Trade-off:** Validation feedback requires a round-trip to the server.
 For this assignment, backend authority is prioritized for security validation.

 ---

+## 📝 Development Note

+Since the assignment did not mention any restrictions on using tools like **Cursor** or **ChatGPT**, I assumed it is acceptable to use them for **guidance, formatting, phrasing and answering questions** - as long as the usage is not excessive and it is clear that **the code was written by me**.

+---